bruhitsj/Journal-/README.md

 I believe AI is limiting job opportunities for citizens, everybody would choose robots over humans because they only require electricity and theyd have cheap repairs.
 To adapt to this enviorment i would work a job that requires alot of change in plans and a flexible schedule.

 # January 22, 2025
+I feel that government intervention may negatively impact Tech companies because the government is full of elderly people who have their own biases even if it's not admitted.
+To address security concerns Tiktok Should sell PART of the company to america so that the millenials have their answer.
+One thing ive learned is that the govt is desperate for your information